 October 17 & 18, 2016 – NORD Rare Disease & Orphan Products Breakthrough Summit – Arlington, Va

 October 28, 29, 30, 2016 – Family Medicine Education Consortium

 November 12, 2016 – CMTC-OVM NL Member Meeting – Leusden, NL

 “The actual state of the research is that we are inviting participation from those with classic CMTC.
 The study involves providing a blood or saliva sample as well as a 3 mm diameter round skin biopsy.
 We plan to sequence both and look for differences.
-Thus far we have 2 participants from Canada and one from Holland, we need 2 more.” ~Dr. Millan Patel
+Thus far we have 2 participants from Canada and one from Holland, we need 2 more to begin.” ~Dr. Millan Patel